The secret history of Hope the blue whale has finally been revealed

 After spending about a year in the subtropical Atlantic waters raising her calf, Hope once more turned north to resume her annual migrations.

-It was while moving north along the coast of western Ireland that tragedy struck and Hope ended up on that fateful sandbar near Wexford.
+It was while moving north along the coast of eastern Ireland that tragedy struck and Hope ended up on that fateful sandbar near Wexford.

 To track Hope's movements, the team decoded the stable carbon isotope ratios preserved in the whale's baleen.
 They used a mixture of established techniques as well as some new, computer-based models.